Italy asks state rail operator for help on Alitalia

 The government is holding a meeting on Monday afternoon to discuss financial support for the airline which is expected to include the railway operator's chief executive Mauro Moretti.

-However, a tie-up bewteen the rail firm and Alitalia would raise competition issues, Innocenzo Cipolletta, chairman of a state-sponsored private equity fund, told an Italian newspaper on Monday.
+However, a tie-up between the rail firm and Alitalia would raise competition issues, Innocenzo Cipolletta, chairman of a state-sponsored private equity fund, told an Italian newspaper on Monday.

 Alitalia and FS currently compete on the lucrative Milan-Rome route.